-Preliminary Announcement - showing photos of the 1958 guitar before completion of restoration.
-The "Wartime" version, would be from the 1944-1946 period....same model & construction details, except fitted with wooden "Wartime" tailpiece rather than the typical metal one, during wartime restrictions on use of metal.
+Restoration in Progress Listing - fully restored the price of the 1958 example will be £459.00 - meantime, showing photos of the 1958 guitar before completion of restoration.
+The price of the rarer"Wartime" version is to be confirmed.
+The guitar would be from the 1944-1946 period....same model & construction details, except fitted with wooden "Wartime" tailpiece rather than the typical metal one, during wartime restrictions on use of metal.

 I have another Harmony Stella H928 "wartime" model from 1945, with wooden tailpiece "in the workshop"....if you may be interested in this please contact me.